I - Anomaly

 “So, exactly how old are you now?”

-Ryan sighed, looking up to calculate some figures in his head.
+Ryan sighed.
+He glanced upward to calculate some figures in his head.
 “Linearly speaking, meaning if you counted the years from my birthday to the current time index in 2095, I should be almost twenty-four.
 In reality, due to the amount of time I spend in temporal displacement, I’m closer to thirty-two.”

 “What does that mean?”